openlawteam/tribute-contracts/README.md

 ### Helpers
 #### FlagHelper.sol
 Flags are bool values to determine the state of a member, proposal, or an adapter.

-`EXISTS` //true if a member or a proposal exists `SPONSORED` // true if a submitted proposal has been sponsored by a member `PROCESSED` //true if a proprosal has been processed by DAO ` JAILED` // true if a member has been jailed by the DAO.
-The member will not be able to participate in DAO ` ADD_ADAPTER` // true if an adapter has been added to the DAO.
+  `EXISTS` - true if a member or a proposal exists.
+  `SPONSORED` - true if a submitted proposal has been sponsored by a member.
+  `PROCESSED` - true if a proprosal has been processed by DAO.
+  `JAILED` - true if a member has been jailed by the DAO and then a member will not be able to participate in DAO.
+  `ADD_ADAPTER` - true if an adapter has been added to the DAO.
-`REMOVE_ADAPTER` // true if an adapter has been removed from the DAO JAIL_MEMBER --What is this?
+  `REMOVE_ADAPTER` -  true if an adapter has been removed from the DAO.
+  `JAIL_MEMBER` - What is this?
-`UNJAIL_MEMBER` //true if a member has been released from jai.
-Member will be able to participate in DAO `EXECUTE`  // true if a DAO adapter hasAccess to an arbitrary function call, see `execute` in DaoRegistry.sol `SUBMIT_PROPOSAL` // true if a proposal has been been submitted SPONSOR_PROPOSAL, -- what is this?
+  `UNJAIL_MEMBER` - true if a member has been released from jail, then Member will be able to participate in DAO.
+  `EXECUTE`  -  true if a DAO adapter hasAccess to an arbitrary function call, see `execute` in DaoRegistry.sol.
+  `SUBMIT_PROPOSAL` -  true if a proposal has been been submitted.
+  `SPONSOR_PROPOSAL` - what is this?
-`PROCESS_PROPOSAL` // true if a proposal has been processed UPDATE_DELEGATE_KEY - n/a
+  `PROCESS_PROPOSAL` -  true if a proposal has been processed.
+   `UPDATE_DELEGATE_KEY` - n/a.
-REGISTER_NEW_TOKEN - n/a
+  `REGISTER_NEW_TOKEN` - n/a.
-REGISTER_NEW_INTERNAL_TOKEN - n/a
+  `REGISTER_NEW_INTERNAL_TOKEN` - n/a.
-ADD_TO_BALANCE - n/a
+  `ADD_TO_BALANCE` - n/a.
-SUB_FROM_BALANCE - n/a
+  `SUB_FROM_BALANCE` - n/a.
-INTERNAL_TRANSFER - n/a
+  `INTERNAL_TRANSFER` - n/a.
-SET_CONFIGURATION - n/a
+  `SET_CONFIGURATION` - n/a.
-WITHDRAW - n/a
+  `WITHDRAW` - n/a.

 ### Guards